PennyLaneAI/pennylane/doc/introduction/circuits.rst

 PennyLane now supports creating customized PennyLane templates from quantum circuit objects using supported plugins.
-Currently, QuantumCircuit objects from Qiskit, QASM strings or QASM files can be loaded by using the PennyLane-Qiskit plugin.
+Currently, QuantumCircuit objects from Qiskit, QASM strings or QASM files can be loaded.
+For this, the PennyLane-Qiskit plugin needs to be installed.

 Objects for quantum circuits can be loaded outside or directly inside of a :class:`~.pennylane.QNode`.
 Circuits that contain unbound parameters are also